rspamd/rspamd/doc/lua/index.md

 # Lua API documentation {#top}

-Lua api is a core part of Rspamd functionality.
-[Lua language](http://www.lua.org) is used for writing rules and plugins.
+[Lua](http://www.lua.org) is used for writing rules and plugins in Rspamd.
+Rspamd exposes various core functionality through its Lua API.

 ## Using Lua API from rules {#luarules}

 Many Lua rules are shipped with Rspamd.
-They can be included to Rspamd by using tag **lua** in Rspamd.conf:
+These are included via `rspamd.lua` which is referenced using **lua** tag in `common.conf`:

 ~~~ucl
 lua = "$CONFDIR/lua/rspamd.lua"